 But Zechariah isn’t telling us something new.
 We know this.
 Why would any of us be tempted to trust a little metal object, a cheap diviner, a fortune-teller to steer our future, to tell us how to live, and to interpret the world for us?

 What’s that in your pocket?

 But then we reach into our back pocket…and there we find household god Numero Uno.
 Way back in Genesis, Rachel sat on her household gods (31:34).
-Ironically, thousands of years later so do most of us.
+Ironically, thousands of years later most of us do, too.
 A little rectangular handheld crafted from metal and glass–my first iPhone was, of all colors, gold.

 Your iPhone is a false shepherd.
 If you are daily turning to your smartphone for the supreme interpretation of existence and human history instead of the Word of God, you are following a false shepherd.
 In the words of Zechariah, your iPhone screen “utters nonsense”, on it you “see lies”, it creates in you “false dreams” and “gives empty consolation.”
 Those of us who put ultimate trust in them wander like sheep; we are afflicted for lack of the True Shepherd.